Top Visitor Attractions

 Highlight: Colin Glen Forest Park

-From a nine hole golf course and driving range to aqua zorbing and bubbleball football, Sky Trek at Colin Glen Forest Park has activities for everyone.
-Get aboard a kayak and build your own raft, or practice archery and climb through Ireland’s premier high and low ropes activity centre.
+From a nine hole golf course and driving range to lazer tag and SKYTrek high ropes course, Colin Glen Forest Park has activities for everyone.
+Get aboard a kayak and build your own raft, or practice archery and look out for Ireland’s longest zipline and first ever alpine coaster.

 Game Of Thrones

-Belfast is home to Titanic Studios where Game of Thrones is shot, and only a stones throw away from other filming locations across Northern Ireland including The King’s Road, Winterfell, The Wall and Dragonstone.
+Belfast is home to Titanic Studios where much of Game of Thrones was filmed, and only a stone’s throw away from other filming locations across Northern Ireland including The King’s Road, Winterfell, The Wall and Dragonstone.
 Take a tour around Northern Ireland and discover the dramatic scenery used in the show.

 Shopping in Belfast is special.
 Why?
 Because we’ve high street stores, family owned businesses, designer boutiques, markets and the incredible Victoria Square and CastleCourt shopping centres – all within minutes of each other.